 ‘It’s that bad?’

 ‘You’ve no idea.’
 Salazar’s eyes darkened.
-‘It’s not that hard to learn or cast, but it takes a wizard or witch of rare willpower to control it properly.’
+‘It’s hard to learn or cast, but more importantly, it takes a wizard or witch of rare willpower to control it.’
 The painting clapped his hands together.
 ‘I’ve no doubt you’ll manage it, but I do wish we’d somewhere else for you to learn.’

 ‘Room of Requirement?’
 Harry hauled the painting off the wall and carried it out over the bridge.
 ‘Would that be better?’